Comprehensive Cell Tower Valuation and Brokerage Services

-The point of all this is that the valuation of towers is high.
-Many appraisers who contact us believe that they can apply traditional real estate appraisal techniques to tower valuation.
+The point of all this is that the valuation of cell towers is high.
+Many cell tower appraisers who contact us believe that they can apply traditional real estate appraisal techniques to tower valuation.
 Unfortunately, traditional real estate does not have the same level of federal protection as vested in the Telecommunication Act of 1996, nor are other commercial types of real estate subject to the low churn our industry sees.
-To further complicate matters, a statistically sufficient sample of tower transactions, especially current ones, is necessary (and not always easy to obtain) in order to provide an accurate appraisal.
+To further complicate matters, a statistically sufficient sample of tower transactions, especially current ones, is necessary (and not always easy to obtain) in order to provide an accurate cell tower valuation appraisal.

 The multiple established for cellular tower purchases is a combination of a number of factors: